mooolight/Beacon-Object-Files/README.md

 # Windows BOF-Collections

+# Research Question:
+- What is an effective approach for testing individual capabilities in isolation from the complete C2 framework?

 ## Goal:
 - Find a way to test a capability without having the need of the entire C2 framework.